 When Captain Chris Williams is not on the boat with Fish Happens Charters, you can catch him on the tournament trail … or on your television in The HT Redfish Series on Discovery Channel’s Destination America network.

 Williams has been fishing in Pensacola since he was a little boy, but it wasn’t until 2010 that he cast his line into the charter business.
-After graduating from University of West Florida, he decided to take a risk and try to make money as a professional angler.
+After graduating from the University of West Florida, he decided to take a risk and try to make money as a professional angler.
 He got his feet wet in the corporate world, but ultimately decided he was more comfortable on deck than behind a desk.

 Hey, Fish Happens.

 “I’m fairly young in the game, but I’ve been fishing here my whole life,” Williams says.
 “I was born and raised on this water.”

 While he still fishes tournaments, he is proud of the lessons he teaches – and grateful for those he learns – during chartered trips.
 “Guiding is something I love to do because I like to share my passion by teaching people how to fish,” he says.
 “And you never know what you might learn from a client … I try to learn something new every day.”

 Williams tells us what’s biting throughout the year – or, when to fish for what: